Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Two-Part Codes

-The two-part code for Transformers derived in \ref{sec:two-part-codes-for-transformers} is potentially problematic in practice.
-The prior is overly rigid, assigning zero probability to parameters that don't correspond to emulating a specific Turing machine.
-The prior also involves complex dependencies between parameters and is non-differentiable with respect to the model parameters, making optimization challenging.

-To address these limitations, let us first provide some perspective.
-The theoretical guarantees of an asymptotically optimal code hold in the limit as dataset complexity and model resource bounds increase, assuming the codelength objective can be perfectly optimized.
+While asymptotically optimal codes offers appealing compression bounds, in this section we discuss why these bounds are insufficient to guarantee real-world performance and relevant practical considerations.

+First, the theoretical guarantees hold in the limit as model resources increase, and hold up to an additive constant that only becomes negligible as dataset complexity increases.
 While the community has been training increasingly large models on increasingly large datasets, any real-world models and datasets are, of course, finite.
-Strictly emulating a Turing machine can be inefficient, failing to leverage a Transformer's capacity for parallel and numerical computation, and overly restricting the parameter values considered during training can hinder effective optimization.
-Therefore, in practice, we should consider more flexible codes that enable the optimization process to consider parameter values that make more efficient use of a Transformer's finite computational resources.
-For a sufficiently flexible code, our method used to prove asymptotic optimally -- showing that a Transformer can emulate a universal prefix Turing machine -- serves primarily to establish a worst-case upper bound on the minimum achievable codelength; it is likely that for any given dataset and finite model, there exists a set of parameters offering a shorter total codelength than the upper bound associated with a literal Turing machine emulation.
+For a finite-resourced Transformer, satisfying the conditions of an asymptotically optimal code only formally constrains the description length of a subset of the computable functions that could be represented.
+Strictly emulating a Turing machine can be inefficient, failing to leverage a Transformer's capacity for parallel and numerical computation.
+Therefore, intuitively, we should consider sufficiently \emph{general and flexible priors} that are not overly specialized to a specific Turing machine.
+For a sufficiently flexible prior, our method used to prove asymptotic optimally -- showing that a Transformer can emulate a universal prefix Turing machine -- serves primarily to establish a worst-case upper bound on the minimum achievable codelength.

+Second, the formal guarantees apply to the \emph{minimum} of the codelength objective.
+Practically, we need to consider objectives that are computationally tractable and can be efficiently optimized.

-Therefore, we aim to identify asymptotically-optimal families of codes that satisfy two additional informal but intuitive criteria, which can ultimately be assessed empirically: \begin{enumerate}[noitemsep, nolistsep] \item Are based on a sufficiently general and flexible prior. \item Can be optimized with standard gradient-based methods. \end{enumerate} As one potential path toward meeting these practical considerations, we consider \emph{variational codes}.
+Therefore, we should aim to identify codes that are asymptotically optimal (or approximately optimal) but also satisfy these additional informal but intuitive criteria, which can ultimately be assessed empirically.
+As one potential path toward meeting this goal, we consider \emph{variational codes}, which we study theoretically in Section \ref{sec:variational-codes} and empirically in \ref{sec:variational-code-experiments}.
+We also analyze the asymptotic bounds for various alternative two-part codes in \ref{sec:asymptotic-bounds}.